Universitat Politècnica de Catalunya, UPC-BarcelonaTech

 Campus Nord UPC

-He was Chair of uCal 2001, member of the IGARSS Technical Program Committee since 2002, IGARSS 2007 Technical Program Committee Co-chair, co-chair of GNSS-R ’10, and co-chair of IGARSS 2020 and the 6th FFSS Workshop.
-He was Associate Editor of Radio Science, IEEE Geoscience and Remote Sensing Letters, and he is currently Associate Editor of the IEEE Transactions on Geoscience and Remote Sensing.
+He was Associate Editor of Radio Science, and the IEEE Geoscience and Remote Sensing Letters, and he is Associate Editor of the IEEE Transactions on Geoscience and Remote Sensing, and has been guest editor of several special issues.
 He was the President-Founder of the IEEE Geoscience and Remote Sensing Society (GRSS) Chapter at Spain, and 2017-2018 President of the IEEE Geoscience and Remote Sensing Society.

 He has received several awards for his contributions to: